Monday, 17 June 2024

 There is no cleverness or symbolism employed or required to make this point clear.
 Rather there is a balance between the literalism of the mythological setting and serving the intent underlying the myth.
 The set gives this world a feeling of solidity, of a drama played out in the real world (so to speak).
 The images employed by Wagner just as effective in this context as they are in the original, the Tarnhelm a hood forged out of gold chainmail, Alberich's transformations indeed into a dragon and a frog.
 The ring here is an actual ring, the misappropriated Rhinegold piles of large solid gold nuggets.
 In keeping with the late 19th-early 20th century setting of the stately house, Donner and Froh wear blazers and straw hats and wield cricket bats, all of this just adding to the richness, taking nothing away from it.
 The acting, with this music associated with the actions, just adds to the sense of their being something real and important at stake in this Das Rheingold.

-Since the focus is firmly on the drama being brought out of the underlying motivations of the protagonists, there it is essential that you have singers of sufficient quality to really bring this out.
+Since the focus is firmly on the drama being brought out of the underlying motivations of the protagonists, it is essential that you have singers of sufficient quality to really bring this out.
 Personally, aside from the terrific performance already mentioned by Christopher Purves as Alberich really nailing this down from the outset, Claudia Mahnke is an outstanding Fricka and Brent Michael Smith a menacing enough Fafner without having any need of the giant's height.
 But really, there are any number of performances to enjoy here, including Matthias Klink's entertaining Loge, which he plays like Master of Ceremonies on occasion.
-It's wonderful that this Ring Cycle will also have a rare consistency of the performers in the same role all the way though.
+It's wonderful that this Zurich Ring Cycle will also have a rare consistency of the performers in the same role all the way though.
 Personally, I still can't warm to Tomasz Konieczny's Wotan, but it's indisputably an excellent performance.
 All things considered, when a Das Rheingold is this good, it increases anticipation for how the rest of this Ring Cycle will play out.

 External links: Opernhaus ZürichRing für alle Video on Demand